whisthq/whist/microservices/auth0/README.md

 ### Clients

-The `tenant.yaml` contains a list of clients -- these may represent either user-facing applications (eg. the Fractal desktop application) or trusted "machine-to-machine" clients such as GitHub Actions or the Fractal webserver.
+The `tenant.yaml` contains a list of clients -- these may represent either user-facing applications (eg. the Whist desktop application) or trusted "machine-to-machine" clients such as GitHub Actions or the Whist webserver.
 To add a client, it's recommended to use the Auth0 web UI and updating `tenant.yaml` with `yarn dump:dev`.

 Here's an example client configuration: